The Lerch zeta function and the Heisenberg group: Lerch -Functions viewed as Eisenstein Series

 are left-invariant differential operators on the (non-symmetric) Heisenberg group.
 This definition of $\Delta_L$ is intrinsic on the Heisenberg group $H(\RR)$, and it also makes sense on the ``degenerate'' Heisenberg module $\sH_0$.

 From the definition \eqn{901c} one checks that for any fixed value of $s$ with $0 < \Re(s) < 1$ the Lerch $L$-functions $L_{N,d}^{\pm}(\chi, s, \rra, \rrc,z)$ formally are generalized eigenfunctions of $\Delta_L$ acting on $H(\RR)$, with eigenvalue $-(s- \frac{1}{2})$.
-The eigenfunction property obviously holds for each term separately in the expansion \eqn{901c}.)
-This can be rigorously justified, and extended to all $s \in \CC$ if one uses tempered distributions, using the notion of Lerch $L$-distribution defined in Section \ref{sec93}.
+The eigenfunction property obviously holds for each term separately in the expansion \eqn{901c}.
+The generalized eigenfunction property can be extended to all $s \in \CC$ if one uses tempered distributions, using the notion of Lerch $L$-distribution defined in Section \ref{sec93}.
 (Here we note that the analytically continued version of the Lerch $L$-function for a fixed $s \in \CC$ is differentiable in $a$ and $c$ away from the singular set where $a$ or $c$ are integers, and there satisfies the eigenfunction equation with eigenvalue $-(s- \frac{1}{2})$.
-To get the generalized eigenfunction property at the singular set, one must use tempered distributions.
+One can establish the generalized eigenfunction property at the singular set using tempered distributions.

 The linear partial differential operator $\Delta_L$ has several features of a classical Laplacian operator, but also has some differences.
 A {\em classical Laplacian} is a differential operator in the center of the universal enveloping algebra of some real Lie algebra.
 Here the operator $\Delta_L$ a left-invariant operator in the Heisenberg Lie algebra, but is not right-invariant, so it is not in the center of the universal enveloping algebra.